Police open fire on protests of Nepal's social media policy, killing at least 17

 The gunfire unfolded as the government pursues a broader attempt to regulate social media with a bill aimed at ensuring the platforms are “properly managed, responsible and accountable.”
 The proposal has been widely criticized as a tool for censorship and for punishing government opponents who voice their protests online.

-About two dozen social networks that are widely used in Nepal were repeatedly given notices to register their companies officially in the country, the government said.
+About two dozen social networks that are widely used in Nepal were repeatedly given notices to register their companies officially in the Himalayan nation, the government said.
 Those that failed to register have been blocked since last week.

 Neither Google, which owns YouTube, nor Meta, the parent company of Facebook, Instagram and WhatsApp, responded to requests for comment from The Associated Press.
 Elon Musk’s X platform did not respond either.